-I know.
-You are probably tired of hearing me talk about Old Barn Milk Paint.
-But every time I try this milk paint, I absolutely love the end result.
-There are a lot of different ways you can use Old Barn Milk Paint, which you can see on their site.
+Check out how I made this vintage coffee table and this old wooden chest.
+I painted this armoire as well.
+There are a lot of different ways you can use Milk Paint.
 I like my projects to look old, vintage, and chippy.
 I use the “throw the paint on, scrape it and love it” approach.

-The cabinet was so ugly in the “before” stage that I think it could have been neglected for a very long time.
+The cabinet was so unattractive in the “before” stage that I think it could have been neglected for a very long time.
 First off, how about that wallpaper?
 I remember when I first saw this cabinet at @vintagejunktionla I walked right on past it.
 I mean, seriously?
-The good news is that since it was so ugly, the price was amazing.
+The good news is that since it was so unattractive, the price was amazing.

 And a bonus feature was that the wallpaper was also on the sides of the cabinet.
 Just kidding …

 So I bought the cabinet.
 It had great bones, was made very well and it was perfect.
 Well, of course except for the fact that it was so unattractive.
 In fact, the text I sent to my friend with the “before photo” has a caption that reads, “Use your imagination and trust me.
 I can make this look good”.

 My first task was to remove the wallpaper.
 I had expected the worst-case scenario but spent some time online and bought what ended up being a great find.
 It’s called World’s Best Wallpaper Stripper.